NIMBioS Investigative Workshop

 Workshop structure.
-The workshop will open with a presentation on the main challenges for ecological risk assessment of chemicals and recent progress in the US and Europe to incorporate modeling into the process.
-The program will then consist of two overview presentations, the first reviewing models used to link molecules-to-organisms, and the second reviewing models used to link organisms-to-ecosystems.
-Each will be followed by breakout groups in which participants discuss the advantages, limitations, and challenges for using each model type for linking across different levels of biological organization.
-The breakout groups will be structured so as to maximize within-group diversity of expertise, and each group will have an assigned chair and rapporteur.
-A final overview presentation will consider the scientific challenges of integrating models from molecules to ecosystems and, after further breakout discussion, will develop recommendations for future action.
+The workshop opened with a presentation on the main challenges for ecological risk assessment of chemicals and recent progress in the US and Europe to incorporate modeling into the process.
+The program consisted of two overview presentations, the first reviewing models used to link molecules-to-organisms, and the second reviewing models used to link organisms-to-ecosystems.
+Each was followed by breakout groups in which participants discuss the advantages, limitations, and challenges for using each model type for linking across different levels of biological organization.
+The breakout groups were structured so as to maximize within-group diversity of expertise, and each group had an assigned chair and rapporteur.
+A final overview presentation considered the scientific challenges of integrating models from molecules to ecosystems and, after further breakout discussion, recommendations were developed for future action.

 Workshop presentations and breakout discussions focused on how the incorporation of more quantitative, mechanistic models could add value to ecological risk assessment and on the need for broad stakeholder dialogue to develop models that can provide an acceptable basis for decision making.
 The workshop identified a critical gap between models linking molecular responses to organismal responses and models linking individual responses to responses at higher levels of biological organization.
 One or more working groups, conference sessions, and research proposals are being planned to address the most outstanding issues.

 Erickson RA, Eager EA, Stanton JC, Beston JA, Diffendorfer JE, Thogmartin WE.
 2015.
 Assessing local population vulnerability with branching process models: an application to wind energy development.
 Ecosphere, 6(12): 1-14.
 [Online]